top of page

 W

+*Picture.
 Allegan book p.
-37. Photo of school p.
-37. History of Allegan County.
-In 1962 there were 66 students enrolled (appears to be more than 1 room) Pic
+37. Photo of school.
+History of Allegan County.
+In 1962, 66 students were enrolled (appears to be more than one-room) Open at least until 1968

 Allegan